Powers of Attorney in Florida

-Advanced directives and power of attorney are an extremely useful legal tool to ensure your wishes are kept, even if you are incapacitated.
-If you are looking to grant powers of attorney or issue an advanced directive you need a knowledgeable and experienced attorney to guide you through the process.
-The Berman Law Group has built a reputation as fearless and indefatigable defenders of their client’s rights.
-With decades of experience, we have the knowledge and skill to help you in all of your legal needs.
+Advanced directives and powers of attorney are extremely useful legal tools to ensure your wishes are kept, even if you are incapacitated.
+If you are looking to grant powers of attorney or issue an advanced directive, you’ll need the assistance of a knowledgeable and experienced attorney.
+At The Berman Law Group, we have helped many Floridians navigate the process of establishing a power of attorney.
+We look forward to putting our experience to work for you and your loved ones.

 There are several types of advanced directives, but the most commonly used are: